-- Contact allergy: this may involve all kinds of substances that you get on your skin.
+- Contact allergy: this may involve all kinds of substances that come into contact with your skin.
 Examples include: latex, nickel, chrome, fragrances, preservatives in cosmetics, adhesives, plants, chemicals in hair dye and permanent-wave liquids (hairdressing dermatitis) and leather clothing.
-Symptoms of contact allergy (eczema, bumps) can occur immediately or delayed, between immediately and after three days.
+Symptoms of contact allergy (eczema, bumps) can occur immediately or be delayed, ie within a period of three days.
 This allergy can also occur suddenly after having used something for years without any problems.

 - Insect venom allergy: this is potentially a serious allergy, e.g. bee stings, wasp stings.
 You may get red bumps all over the body, but lips, eyes and neck may also swell, causing breathing difficulties.
 An anaphylactic shock (decreasing blood pressure and cardiac dysrhythmia) may also occur.

 - Sun allergy: in case of a sun allergy it is important not to be exposed to the sun for a long period of time.
-Sometimes a few minutes is enough for an itchy skin and/or bumps.
+Sometimes a few minutes is enough for the skin to start iching or develop bumps.
 This allergy occurs mainly in women.
 Some medications or cosmetics can suddenly make you hypersensitive to sunlight, even though it was never a problem before.